Joy Sexton, RN, BSN, Hospice Director

 The Jewish Social Service Agency (JSSA) Hospice has been, for 30 years, delivering hospice care to patients and their families of all faiths and backgrounds in Montgomery County.
 JSSA Hospice is rooted in 120 years of JSSA expertise, compassion and Jewish values and its team of professionals has training in and sensitivity to Jewish cultural traditions and customs.
 The voices of the people who deliver and receive JSSA Hospice care best express why hospice care is an exceptionally valuable experience.
-Here’s what some of them have to say:
+Here’s what some of them have to say as testimonials:

 Nurse: Guila Ohayon, RN, JSSA Hospice Nurse since 2003